Transmedia storytelling: Educational uses

 Transmedia storytelling mimics daily life, making it a strong constructivist pedagogical tool for educational uses.
 The level of engagement offered by transmedia storytelling is essential to the Me or Millennial Generation as no single media satisfy curiosity.
 Schools have been slow to adopt the emergence of this new culture which shifts the spotlight of literacy from being one of individual expression to one of community.
 Whether we see it or not, Jenkins notes that we live in a globally connected world in which we use multiple platforms to connect and communicate.
 Using transmedia storytelling as a pedagogical tool, wherein students interact with platforms, such as Twitter, Facebook, Instagram, or Tumblr permits students' viewpoints, experiences, and resources to establish a shared collective intelligence that is enticing, engaging, and immersive, catching the millennial learners' attention, ensuring learners a stake in the experience.
 Transmedia storytelling offers the educator the ability to lead students to think critically, identify with the material and gain knowledge, offering valuable framework for the constructivist educational pedagogy that supports student centered learning.
 Transmedia storytelling allows for the interpretation of the story from the individual perspective, making way for personalized meaning-making - and in the case of fully participatory projects - allows participants to become co-creators of the story.

 In "The Better Mousetrap: Brand Invention in a Media Democracy" (2012), Pont explains, "Transmedia thinking anchors itself to the world of story, the ambition principally being one of how you can 'bring story to life' in different places, in a non-linear fashion.
 The marketing of movies is the most obvious applications of thie concept.
 Transmedia maintains that there's a 'bigger picture opportunity' to punting a big picture to additional platforms.
 Transmedia theory, applied to a movie launch, is all about promoting the story, not the 'premiere date of a movie starring...'
 In an industry built on the conventions of 'stars sell movies', where their name sits above the film's title, transmedia thinking is anti-conventional and boldly purist."

 Transmedia storytelling is also used by companies like Microsoft and Kimberly-Clark to train employees and managers.

-Gronstedt and Ramos argues: "At the core of every training challenge is a good story waiting to be told.
+Anders Gronstedt and Marc Ramos say "At the core of every training challenge is a good story waiting to be told.
 More and more, these stories are being told across a multitude of devices and screens, where they can reach learners more widely, and engage with them more deeply."

 However, transmedia storytelling isn't used much at lower education levels.
 Children would thrive using transmedia storytelling worlds in their learning, but many of these worlds have copyrights linked to them.
 Transmedia storytelling has yet to tackle learning and educating children, but there have been a few transmedia worlds that have begun to show up with education, mostly by Disney.